-Savvy shoppers know that membership in an organization such as AAA or AARP comes with a wider variety of benefits than most of us realize.
+Savvy shoppers know that membership in an organization such as AAA or AARP comes with a wider variety of benefits.
 But even the shrewdest consumers overlook some perks that can save them a bundle.

-The nonprofit AAA offers car insurance discounts to members.
-The details may vary from one regional AAA club to another.
+This nonprofit service organization, formerly known as the American Automobile Association, offers car insurance discounts to members, though the details may vary from one regional AAA club to another.

-For example, AAA says members in my area can save up to $531 a year on average by switching to AAA Insurance.
+For example, AAA says members in my area can save up to 7 percent on car insurance by switching to AAA Insurance.

 3. Alumni associations

 If you belong to an alumni association — or if you have the option to join one — ask either the association or your current car insurance company whether discounts are available to alumni association members.

 For example, the benefits of membership in the alumni association of Pennsylvania State University include savings of up to 10 percent on auto insurance with Liberty Mutual.

 Geico also offers savings to members of alumni associations, all of which are listed on Geico’s “Alumni Associations, Colleges, And Universities” webpage.